mignon-p/esp-opc-server/README.md

 it has been assigned.
 Generally, your router's web interface will have a way to look at DHCP leases, and you can find it from there.

+It may also be useful to call [WiFi.hostname()][13] to assign a hostname to your ESP board.
+This may show up as `hostname.lan` in your DNS, although it [depends on your router][14].

 Once you know the IP address, you can connect with any Open Pixel Control client.
 The [openpixelcontrol repository][10] has some [clients in Python][11], and I have [a client in Haskell][12].

+##Caveats

+This example is a nice proof-of-concept, but there are a couple of reasons it isn't a robust solution.

+First, interrupts are disabled while writing to NeoPixels.
+Interrupts are necessary for WiFi to work, so the server may eventually crash and need to be rebooted, especially if you have a lot of NeoPixels.
+(This problem could be alleviated by using [DotStars][15] instead of NeoPixels, because DotStars are not timing-sensitive and do not need to disable interrupts.)

+Second, Open Pixel Control runs over TCP, and TCP is not the best for real-time applications.
+If a packet is lost, TCP will retransmit it, [delaying the packets after it][16].
+[UDP][17] would be more suitable for this application.

 [1]: https://www.arduino.cc/
 [2]: http://openpixelcontrol.org/